JHPNE/Lark/README.md

-# Drosim
+# Lark

 ## Overview
-Drosim is a simulation framework that utilizes Data-Oriented Programming to efficiently manage and simulate complex entities and behaviors.
+Lark is a simulation framework that utilizes Data-Oriented Programming to efficiently manage and simulate complex entities and behaviors.
 The primary language used is C#, with performance-critical components written in C++.

 ## Implementation
 ### Data-Oriented Programming
-Drosim uses Data-Oriented Programming to optimize data layout and access patterns.
+Lark uses Data-Oriented Programming to optimize data layout and access patterns.
 This approach minimizes cache misses and improves performance, particularly in simulations involving numerous entities.

 ## How to Implement New Components
 ### Creating a New Component